sklise/devise-capturable/README.md

 janrain.settings.capture.redirectUri = 'http://stupidsettings.com';
 ```

 You can delete these settings from your embed code, as the gem will set them for you.
-Remember that you still need a `tokenUrl` setting with a whitelisted address, even though this setting is never used either.
+Remember that you still need a `tokenUrl` setting with a whitelisted URL, even though this setting is never used either.

 ## Changing defaults

 #### Overriding `set_capturable_params`

 There are times where you might want to save more than the `email` of your user in the Rails `User` model.
 You can override the `set_capturable_params` instance method to do this.
 Here's an example where I'm also saving the `uuid`.
-The `capture_data` is the Janrain Capture `entity` JSON result, and has a binch of information about the user.
+The `capture_data` parameter passed to the function is the Janrain Capture `entity` JSON result, and has a binch of information about the user.

 ```ruby
 class User < ActiveRecord::Base